tohitsugu/netlify/docs/otp/otpsend-new.md

 ```bash
 npm i blockid-nodejs-helpers
 ```
-After downloading, the BlockID SDK and other Node.js helper files and libraries can be found in the `.node_modules/blockid-nodejs-helpers` folder.
+After downloading, the BlockID SDK and other Node.js helper files and libraries can be found in the `<project root>/.node_modules/blockid-nodejs-helpers` folder.

-### Sending a One-Time Passcode via SMS
+## Sending a One-Time Passcode via SMS

-We can use the BlockID Developer SDK to test OTP functionality and send a one-time passcode to a phone number of our choosing.
+Developers can use the BlockID Node.js SDK to test OTP functionality.

-To send a one-time passcode via sms, create a new file, or else edit an existing file, and copy the following lines, replacing the number below with your own:
+To send a one-time passcode via sms, create a new file, or open a Node.js console, and copy the following lines, replacing the number below with your own:

 ```jsx title=REQUEST